640 South State StreetDover, Delaware 19901

 Eat a snack or candy after your meal and before you're tested

 Exercise during the testing period

-You must fast for 12 hours before the test and then eat a meal high in carbohydrates, such as bread, cereal, rice, or potatoes.
-This high-carbohydrate meal should have at least 75 grams of carbohydrates.
+You must fast for 12 hours before the test and then eat a meal with at least 75 grams of carbohydrates.
 After the meal, don't eat anything else before having the test.
 Plan to rest during the two-hour waiting period, because exercise can cause blood sugar levels to rise.
 You may not have to fast if you're pregnant.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.